-In accordance with S.C.
-Code Ann.
+Following SC Code Ann.
 SS 37-20-170.
-The CRA must issue a specific notification to the applicant, indicating the reasons for refusal and the evidence needed to prove it is true and correct.
+The CRA must issue a specific notification to the applicant, indicating the reasons for refusal and the evidence needed to prove true and correct.

-According to S.C.
-Code Ann.
-17-22-960, employers can not make use of expunged records in the hiring of employees or applicants.
-Employers also have immunity from lawsuits against negligent hiring that are based on hiring applicants who have expunged records.
+According to SC Code Ann.
+17-22-960, employers can not use expunged records in hiring employees or applicants.
+Employers also have immunity from lawsuits against negligent hiring based on applicants who have expunged records.

-Child welfare agencies must abide with the requirements that are in SC Code Ann.
+Child welfare agencies must abide by the requirements that are in SC Code Ann.
 SS 64-11-70 regarding pardons.
-According to this law child welfare organizations can not take into consideration pardons, however they are able to examine the circumstances surrounding the pardoned crime in making decisions about employment.
+According to this law, child welfare organizations can not consider pardons; however, they can examine the pardoned crime circumstances in making employment decisions.
 This means they'll need to conduct an investigation.

-What does an Background check for South Carolina Consist of?
+What does a Background check for South Carolina Consist of?

-South Carolina employers that request background checks prior to hiring through The Koleman Group LLC will find different kinds of information in their reports, based upon the type of information they require.
-Employers are able to tailor their requests to suit their specific hiring requirements.
+South Carolina employers who request background checks before hiring through The Koleman Group LLC will find different information in their reports, based upon the type of information they require.
+Employers can tailor their requests to suit their specific hiring requirements.

-Employers are required to South Carolina request information about the criminal history of their candidates as well as past employment and education.
+Employers are required to South Carolina to request information about their candidates' criminal history and past employment and education.
 Below, we've outlined the kinds of information that you could expect to see in these background checks before you apply for employment.